 - Turn off (disable) the setting to disable the article.

-Train a knowledge base
+Using entities in a knowledge base

 - Open the knowledge base.